Moving Research Innovation Forward

 We will work to assess the type of intellectual property that might be available and determine whether the innovation is patentable.
 We will also assess the commercial potential to determine if a market exists, what competition exists, and whether the innovation is ready for commercialization.

-We will keep you informed every step of the way, because we believe it is important that the creator participate in the process since no one knows the innovation better than its creator.
+We will keep you informed every step of the way because we believe it is important that creators participate in the process.
+No one knows the innovation better than its creator.
 If you want more information, read the overview on our policy for IP ownership.
 If you would like assistance filling out the form, please contact our office and we will address any questions you have.

 Additional Information on Intellectual Property Protection